RL for Robotic Manipulation

 Overview

 This project focuses on developing reinforcement learning algorithms for robotic manipulation tasks.
-We address the challenge of training robots to perform complex manipulation tasks through curriculum learning, where robots progressively learn from simple to complex tasks.
+We address the challenge of training robots to perform complex manipulation tasks through grounded adaptive curriculum learning and reward shaping techniques.

 Key Contributions